WORLD PARKING SYMPOSIUM IX

 The lecture is accompanied by a demonstration of selected tools for parking policy assessment and user-oriented smartphone applications for efficient parking search in the city.

-Itzhak Benenson, http://www.tau.ac.il/~bennya/, is a Full Professor of Geography at the Department of Geography and Human Environment, Tel Aviv University, Israel, and Head of Geosimulation and Spatial Analysis laboratory.
+Itzhak Benenson, http://www.tau.ac.il/~bennya/, is a Full Professor of Geography at the Department of Geography and Human Environment, Tel Aviv University and Head of Geosimulation and Spatial Analysis laboratory.
 He is an expert in the field of Geosimulation and spatial analysis of the complex urban phenomena, including dynamic modeling of the urban public and private transport, parking in the city, vehicle-pedestrian interactions and road accidents, residential dynamics, short and long-term impact of local and regional plans.
 Together with Nadav Levy and Karel Martens, he is an author of the PARKAGENT, an innovative model for the simulation of parking search in the city.
-PARKAGENT has been used for establishing parking facilities and urban parking policy in several cities of the Tel Aviv metropolitan area and currently is being applied in Antwerp (Belgium) and Tilburg (the Netherlands).
-Itzhak Benenson serves on the editorial board of several journals and is author of 6 books including “Geosimulation: Automata-Based Modeling of Urban Phenomena”, Wiley, 2004 (with P. Torrens) and “Advanced Geosimulation Models”, Bentham, 2011 (with D. Marceau)
+PARKAGENT has been used for establishing parking facilities and urban parking policy in several metro-politan Tel Aviv cities and is currently being applied in Antwerp and Tilburg (the Netherlands).
+Itzhak serves on the editorial board of several journals and is author of 6 books including “Geosimulation: Automata-Based Modeling of Urban Phenomena” and “Advanced Geosimulation Models”, Bentham, 2011.

 Zachi Flatto holds a civil engineering degree from the Technion (Haifa) and a master degree in Geography and GIS from Tel Aviv University.
 Zachi has 20 years of experience in civil engineering, CAD, GIS and information sharing technologies.
 He is also an entrepreneur of navigation and transportation technologies.